Ed Lab Tutoring Services

 University students use software, websites, calculators, audio and video tapes as an integral part of the tutoring process.

-The Ed Lab has a kitchen and tutors work with children teaching reading and math skills through a cooking lesson.
+The Ed Lab has a kitchen classroom where tutors work with children teaching reading and math skills through a cooking lesson.

 A wide variety of games are available to strengthen both reading and math concepts.